[?] To Receive Regular Updates

 Ceratopsians Had Frills but Weren't Frilly

-Having a big head with lumps, bumps and/or horns sticking out and a big "frill" protecting my neck pretty much pegs me as one of those Ceratopsian Dinosaurs.
-This family of Dinosaurs has as its best known member the Triceratops but included many other species as well including Styracosaurs, Chasmosaurs and whole bunch more.
+Having a big head with lumps, bumps, horns and a big "frill" protecting my neck pegs me as a Ceratopsian.
+A family of Dinosaurs that has as its best known member the Triceratops but included many other species as well including Styracosaurs, Chasmosaurs and whole bunch more.

 The first of the non-Triceratops Ceratopsians to make its appearance was the MARX Styracosaurus in 1959.
 Slightly smaller than the Triceratops this fella had a very busy "frill" as can be seen below on this 3.5" (9 cm) long

-1994 saw the still fabulous Boston Museum of Science, Battat Styracosaurus (Below) modeled by Gregory Wenzel of The Dinosaur Studio (opens new window).
+1994 saw the still fabulous Boston Museum of Science, Battat Styracosaurus (Below) modeled by Gregory Wenzel of The Dinosaur Studio.
 These have become definitive collectibles.

 Ceratopsians Dinosaur Toys